 Winter is over and It's time to start thinking about your tennis court surfacing and/or repair project.
 Please, let us help.
-We don't only provide professional grade tennis court paint and repair products, we actually teach people the proper techniqes and practices to apply them.
-In addition to the wealth of free instructions and videos you will find on the site to teach you how to paint and patch a tennis court, we are the only tennis court paint supplier in the U.S. with technical support experts on call to help you 7 days a week when issues or problems arise.
+We don't just provide professional grade tennis court paint and repair products, we actually teach people the proper techniqes and practices to apply them.
+In addition to the wealth of free instructions and videos you will find on the site, teaching you how to paint and patch a tennis court, we are the only tennis court paint supplier in the U.S. with technical support experts on call to help you 7 days a week to help when issues or problems arise.
 Trust us, they will arise.
 You will avoid unnecessary stress and costly mistakes if you have an expert at the other end of your cell phone when you need help.
 Click Here To See What Some Of Our Customers Have To Say.

 Let’s first clear up any confusion between what many of you know as tennis court paint, or painting a tennis court and the terms our industry uses.
 The tennis court construction and service industry calls tennis court paint, “court coating”, or “tennis court surfacing material”.
 The industry term for re-painting a tennis court is, “tennis court resurfacing”.
 Many confuse this latter term with more extensive projects, such as repaving a court or court reconstruction.
 Resurfacing is just patching, re-painting and re-lining.
 The industry term for painting a tennis court that has never been painted is simply, “tennis court surfacing”.